 - Certain presumptive diseases, which will be considered to have been incurred in or aggravated by service even if there is no evidence of such disease during active service:

 One or more diseases must become at least 10% disabling within a year of separation from service, except for malaria, which must manifest within a recognized incubation period that began during service; or mycobacterium tuberculosis or visceral leishmaniasis, which have no time limits.

 How to File a Claim for Gulf War Syndrome

-It is proper for the VA to recognize that Gulf War veterans are suffering with medical conditions that cannot always be precisely defined.
-In fact, the VA allows Gulf War vets to submit nonmedical evidence of as part of their benefits claim in certain situations.
+It is proper for the VA to recognize that Gulf War veterans are suffering from medical conditions that cannot always be precisely defined.
+The VA allows Gulf War vets to submit nonmedical evidence of as part of their benefits claim in certain situations.